neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Error-Codes.md

 The current words service was unable to produce usable output.
 Please check your server configuration.

+#### [49f5c936] Invalid range
+The hash range provided to the hashes endpoint is not within the allowed range of 5 - 40 characters.

 ## Other Errors
 #### [65611064]